 Master’s Degree Specific Members

-The two (2) Voting members who represent graduate students enrolled in Master’s degree programs will be elected by GPSA members at the first regularly scheduled meeting of the fall semester.

-Candidates for these seats must be enrolled in Master’s degree programs administered by the Graduate School.
+Candidates for the one (1) at-large Master student, one (1) Master of Public Administration, one(1) Master of Engineering, and one (1) Master of Industrial & Labor Relations Voting member seats must be enrolled in Master’s degree programs administered by the Graduate School.

 At least one of the Master’s degree seats shall be from an engineering field.

-If, by the third regularly scheduled meeting, no eligible candidate from an engineering field has been nominated for the engineering seat, the seat shall be opened to any student enrolled in any Master’s degree program administered by the Graduate School.
+If, by the end of the second regularly scheduled meeting, no eligible candidate from an engineering field has been nominated for the engineering seat, the seat shall be opened to any student enrolled in any Master’s degree program administered by the Graduate School.

 If filled by a non-engineering student, the engineering seat reverts to its original designation at the next regular election.